2008 in LGBT Rights

 • Beijing LGBT Center FaviconBeijing LGBT Center

-The Beijing LGBT Center is a non-profit organization aimed at empowering China's LGBT community.
+The Beijing LGBT Center was a non-profit organization aimed at empowering China's LGBT community.
 The community-based organization is focused on providing resources for LGBT…

 • Bi Social Network FaviconBi Social Network